 Moving the Enterprise

-“Mister Sulu, take us out; ahead one-quarter impulse.”
-With this command, Captain Kirk of the starship Enterprise (Figure 9.11) has his ship start from rest to a final speed of .
+When Captain Picard commands, “Take us out; ahead one-quarter impulse,” the starship Enterprise (Figure 9.11) starts from rest to a final speed of .
 Assuming this maneuver is completed in 60 s, what average force did the impulse engines apply to the ship?

 StrategyWe are asked for a force; we know the initial and final speeds (and hence the change in speed), and we know the time interval over which this all happened.
 In particular, we know the amount of time that the force acted.
 This suggests using the impulse-momentum relation.
 To use that, though, we need the mass of the Enterprise.
 An internet search gives a best estimate of the mass of the Enterprise (in the 2009 movie) as .